RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 Set the following in [installer.properties](./installer.properties):
 * `RHPAM_SERVER`: must be `kie-server`
 * `KIE_SERVER_TYPE`: either `managed` or `unmanaged`
+* `DB_TYPE`: define the actual DB type

-Then, update all the runtime properties defined in [runtime.properties](./runtime/kie-server/runtime.properties) to connect to the actual Keycloak and PostgresQL instances, then run it as:
+Then, update all the runtime properties defined in [runtime.properties](./runtime/kie-server/runtime.properties) to connect to the actual Keycloak and DB instances (PostgresQL or MySQL), then run it as:
 ```shell
 ./installer.sh
 ```